ecmwf/earthkit-geo/docs/getting-started.rst

 Import and use
 --------------

-A different interface is available depending on the input data type.
+For regridding, a different interface is available depending on the input data type.

 High-level interface
 //////////////////////